jeyaqbalan7/19AI307_JAVA/Module-05/DAY-1/README.md

 ## RESULT:
-Thus , the  java program to display name and location of the employee and use the encapsulation concepts executed successfully.
+Thus , the  java program to display the age of the person.Use access modifier private to achieve the data hiding concepts.